mikechen04/osu-TimeConverter/README.md

 # osu-TimeConverter

-website for converting any timezone --> utc times made for my osu!Scheduler website (WIP)
+website for converting any timezone -> utc times